 - Select a single value in the column to prompt a set of suggestions.

-- Select multiple values in a single cell to receive a different set of suggestions.
+- Select multiple values in a single column to receive a different set of suggestions.

 - Double-click to select an individual word, and triple-click to select an entire cell value.